mykolaharmash/works-for-me/README.md

 update: Changed IDE
 ```

-If you want to fix some typos or make minor changes, use `fix: `, no-one will see that one.
+If you want to fix some typos or make minor changes, use `fix: `, nobody will see that one.

 ```
 fix: Fixing typos